I'm a Celebrity...Get Me Out of Here! (British TV series) series 22

 I'm a Celebrity...Get Me Out of Here! returned for its twenty-second series on 6 November 2022 on ITV.
 The series returned to Murwillumbah, New South Wales, Australia, for the first time since 2019, following the easing of travel restrictions surrounding the COVID-19 pandemic.
 Ant & Dec returned to present the series.

 On 27 November, Jill Scott was crowned the new queen of the jungle, with Owen Warner finishing in second place and Matt Hancock in third place.

+Seann Walsh would return to the series four years later to participate in the second series of I'm a Celebrity...
+South Africa alongside other former contestants to try become the second I'm a Celebrity legend.
+He was the first celebrity to be eliminated.

 Production

 Due to the COVID-19 pandemic in Australia, the twentieth and twenty-first series were filmed at Gwrych Castle in Abergele, Wales.
 Following the conclusion of the latter, media speculation began as to whether the series would return to Australia.
 It was also confirmed that ITV would film an "All-Stars" series in South Africa, featuring former campmates and scheduled to air in 2023.
 However, it was stated that this series would be aired as a backup option if the show was unable to return to Australia during the regular November period.

 In August 2022, it was confirmed that the series would return to Australia for the first time since the nineteenth series.
 Prior to the series, it was announced that Bob McCarron, known informally as "Medic Bob", who had been the show's medic since its inception, would not be returning to the series.
+McCarron did not appear in the 2020 and 2021 series due to COVID-19 travel restrictions.

 On 7 October 2022, ITV released the first trailer for the series, a ten-second teaser featuring a helicopter flying through the sky on the way to Australia, as Donnelly exclaims "Where is the luggage going?" with McPartlin replying "It's meeting us there".
 A full-length trailer was released a week later, depicting Ant & Dec parachuting out of a helicopter into the jungle surrounded by camp essentials.

 The series began on 6 November, 2 weeks earlier than usual due to the 2022 FIFA World Cup.